 The following conditions are also required for successful NSSU operation:

 Interconnect the VCF members in a spine-and-leaf topology, with each leaf device connected to all of the configured spine devices.
 This topology prevents the VCF from splitting during an NSSU operation.

 You must also configure no-split-detection in a two-member VCF so that the VCF doesn’t split when NSSU upgrades a member.

 Use preprovisioning when you initially set up the VCF, so that you explicitly assign the Routing Engine role or line-card role to the member switches acting in each of those roles.

-During an NSSU, the VCF members must maintain their roles—the master and backup must maintain their master and backup roles (although mastership will change) and those member switches must remain in their Routing Engine roles.
+During an NSSU, the VCF members must maintain their roles—the primary and backup must maintain their primary and backup roles (although the primary role will change) and those member switches must remain in their Routing Engine roles.
 The remaining switches must maintain their line-card roles.